kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 A few steps are required in order to get a normal user to be able to authenticate and invoke an API.
-First, this user must have certificate issued by the Kubernetes cluster, and then present that certificate to the Kubernetes API.
+First, this user must have certificate issued by the Kubernetes cluster and then present that certificate to the Kubernetes API.

 ### Create private key

-The following scripts show how to generate PKI private key and CSR.
-It is important to set CN and O attribute of the CSR.
+The following scripts show how to generate a PKI private key and CSR.
+It is important to set the CN and O attributes of the CSR.
 CN is the name of the user and O is the group that this user will belong to.
 You can refer to [RBAC](/docs/reference/access-authn-authz/rbac/) for standard groups.